Cerro Machín

 Cerro Machín is a stratovolcano located in Tolima Department, Colombia.
-Cerro Machin is a volcanic plug that is approximately the same age (1,000,000+ years) as the Ruiz-Tolima Massif and has the appearance of being part of that volcanic system.
+Considered the most dangerous active volcano of Colombia, Cerro Machin is a volcanic plug that is approximately the same age (1,000,000+ years) as the Ruiz-Tolima Massif and has the appearance of being part of that volcanic system.

+Cerro Machín is a 2.4km-wide tuff ring volcano.
+It was last known to actively erupt 800 years ago.

 Its sisters are Nevado del Tolima, 17060 ft; Santa Isabel, 16240 ft, Nevado del Ruiz, 17457 ft, plus nine other lesser volcanoes and a 10000 ft volcanic South Wall containing in excess of thirty volcanic domes.